-The following quality improvement recipes from the RCoA's Quality Improvement Compendium may help departments to meet this standard: 1.15 Patient experience and outcome measures, 4.3 Emergency laparotomy, 4.12 Structured morbidity and mortality reviews.
+The following quality improvement recipes from the RCoA's Quality Improvement Compendium may help departments to meet this standard: 1.15 Patient experience and outcome measures, 4.3 Emergency Japarotomy, 4.12 Structured morbidity and mortality reviews.

-4.2.3.1 Continuous measurements of the clinical outcomes of elective and emergency anaesthesia is undertaken and plans put in place to act on the findings.
+4.2.3.1 Measurements of relevant clinical outcomes of elective and emergency anaesthesia are collected and plans put in place to act on the findings.